kdhahmo/FileDownloaderSpider/README.md

 # FileDownloaderSpider

-This Scrapy spider crawls the [Quebec Geological Survey EXAMINE directory](https://gq.mines.gouv.qc.ca/documents/EXAMINE/), follows specific links starting with `DP`, and downloads files from each of those pages.
+This Scrapy spider crawls the [Quebec Geological Survey EXAMINE directory](https://gq.mines.gouv.qc.ca/documents/EXAMINE/), follows specific links meeting a specified criteria, and downloads files from each of those pages.
 Files are organized into subfolders based on the link text that led to them (e.g., `DPV940`, `DPN123`).

 ## Features